ing-bank/lion/docs/extending-documentation.md

 };
 ```

-In the code example mentioned, we have 2 places in where you can do overrides: `./.storybook/all.override.md` for generic overrides and via `getLocalOverridePath` for each component.
+In the code example mentioned, we have two places in where we can do overrides: `./.storybook/all.override.md` for generic overrides and via `getLocalOverridePath` for each component.
 When needed, the `rel` needs to be the same in `lion` and our own project to be able to override the right file.

 In each file we need to specify which section we want to override.
 We want to load `example-button` in the project: